 Simple leaves have a single leaf attached to the tree by a petiole, or stem.
-The shape of the leaf may vary considerable and the leaf edge may be toothed or smooth.
+The shape of the leaf may vary considerably and the leaf edge may be toothed or smooth.
 Examples of simple leaves are maple, oak, cherry and sweetgum.
 Compound leaves have three or more leaflets each attached by a petiolule to the petiole.
-Common arrangements of leaflets are palmate (leaflets arranged like fingers on a hand, as in horse-chestnut), pinnate (leaflets arranged in pairs, usually with a single leaflet at the tip, as in ash), and bipinnate (a pinnate leaf with each leaflet itself composed of pinnate leaflets, seen in mimosa and honey locusts).
+Common arrangements of leaflets are pinnate (leaflets arranged in pairs, usually with a single leaflet at the tip, as in ash), palmate (leaflets arranged like fingers on a hand, as in horsechestnut), and bipinnate (a pinnate leaf with each leaflet itself composed of pinnate leaflets, seen in mimosa and honeylocusts).